 For those of you that don’t know, Lex is a very popular blogger and an entrepreneur.
 His blog, lexlimbu.com, focuses on Nepali happenings from Nepal and the Nepali diaspora.
 From WAVE, Navyaata, The Kathmandu Post, BOSS Magazine to Republica – he has been featured on them all.
 He has also started a tours and sightseeing start-up named Tracing Nepal.
 The start-up encourages rural tourism and volunteering in rural Nepal.

-And on the last note, remember Daraz Dashain Dhamaka is happening between 15th to 30th September!
+And on the last note, remember Daraz Dashain Dhamaka is happening now!
 Get your cards activated, get your shopping lists ready!
 And don’t forget to download the Daraz app.